32Butterfly/Distributed-calculator-in-C/document.md

 I managed to make the piping work for AreaCalculation as well.
 As well as making that the script takes in the portnumber and the host for client.
 It works on the 1 machine if you write localhost have yet to try running in 2 separate machine.
 I want to wait until I make sure error handaling is made correctly.

+### 2024/06/17
+I started trying to make it so the client works in a loop as well as the server but there seems to be a problem with the pipes or more correctly with pipes that calculate factorial result since from the second loop it says no matter what the input is that the answer is 1?
+Will try to fix today if I can